Yankees designated hitter Giancarlo Stanton (27) and fellow teammtes celebrate...

 “Fired up!”
 Cole said, his voice rising.
 “Had a couple IPAs with the boys, spraying some champagne.
 This is the greatest!”

-It was a tight series, and even included a benches-clearing incident (not gonna call it a brawl, no punches were thrown) after a hard tag and forearm shiver by Anthony Volpe on a sliding Maikel Garcia on a 3-3-6 double play in the sixth.
+It was a tight series and even included a benches-clearing incident (not gonna call it a brawl, no punches were thrown) after a hard tag and forearm shiver by Anthony Volpe on a sliding Maikel Garcia on a 3-3-6 double play in the sixth.

-The incident didn’t have the same violence as the Hal McRae slide into Willie Randolph or the Graig Nettles-George Brett fists-flying real brawl at third base when the Yankees beat the Royals in the ALCS three straight seasons in the 1970s.
+The incident didn’t have anywhere near the same violence as the Hal McRae slide into Willie Randolph or the Graig Nettles-George Brett fists-flying real brawl at third base when the Yankees beat the Royals in the ALCS three straight seasons in the 1970s.
+But it led to a tense atmosphere for the final act of this series finale.

-Cole was magnificent for the first five innings, allowing just a pair of singles to Tommy Pham.
+Cole was magnificent for the first five innings, allowing just a pair of singles by Tommy Pham.
 The Yankees led 3-0 going to the bottom of the sixth, when the Royals picked up a run after the benches-clearing incident on a two-out double by Vinnie Pasquantino.

 Cole, who effectively responded to his so-so Game 1 outing, was determined to get through seven.
-He was fortunate the game was played at spacious Kauffman and not in a certain ballpark with a short rightfield porch when Kyle Isbel hit a potential game-tying two-run home run to right with two outs in the seventh.
+He was fortunate the game was played at spacious Kauffman and not in a certain ballpark with a short rightfield porch.

-The ball traveled 370 feet.
-It landed in Juan Soto’s glove at the fence.
+Kyle Isbel hit a potential tying two-run home run to right with two outs in the seventh.
+The ball traveled 370 feet before landing in Juan Soto’s glove at the fence.
 Cole screamed as he walked off the mound.
 Yankees Nation and manager Aaron Boone exhaled.

 “My heart skipped a beat on Isbel,” Boone said.